unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 ### Features

 ### Breaking Changes
+* The `WebAssemblyRuntime.InvokeJSUnmarshalled` method with three parameters has been removed.

 ### Bug fixes
 * The `HAS_UNO` define is now not defined in `uap10.0.x` target frameworks.